Lisa Murkowski: 2010

-Murkowski faced the most difficult election of her career in the August 24, 2010, Republican Party primary election against Joe Miller, a former U.S. magistrate judge supported by former Governor Sarah Palin.
-The initial results showed her trailing Miller, 51–49%, with absentee ballots yet to be tallied.
-After the first round of absentee ballots were counted on August 31, Murkowski conceded, saying that she did not believe that Miller's lead could be overcome in the next round of absentee vote counting.
+Murkowski faced a challenge from Joe Miller, a former U.S. magistrate judge supported by former Governor Sarah Palin, in the August 24, 2010, Republican Party primary election.
+The initial results showed Murkowski trailing Miller, 51–49%, with absentee ballots yet to be tallied.
+After the first round of absentee ballots was counted on August 31, Murkowski conceded, saying that she did not believe that Miller's lead could be overcome in the next round of absentee vote counting.
+Miller received 55,878 votes to Murkowski's 53,872.

 After the primary, the Murkowski campaign floated the idea of her running as a Libertarian in the general election.
-But on August 29, 2010, the state Libertarian Party executive board voted not to consider Murkowski as its Senate nominee.
+On August 29, 2010, the state Libertarian Party executive board voted not to consider Murkowski as its Senate nominee.

-On September 17, 2010, Murkowski said that she would mount a write-in campaign for the Senate seat.
-Her campaign was aided in large part by substantial monetary assistance from Native corporations and PACs, as well as state teachers' and firefighters' unions.
+On September 17, 2010, Murkowski said she would mount a write-in campaign for the Senate seat.
+Her campaign was aided in large part by substantial funding from state teachers' and firefighters' unions, Native corporations, and PACs.

-On November 17, 2010, the Associated Press reported that Murkowski had become only the second Senate candidate (after Strom Thurmond in 1954) to win a write-in campaign, thereby retaining her seat.
-She emerged victorious after a two-week count of write-in ballots showed she had overtaken Miller.
+On November 17, 2010, the Associated Press reported that Murkowski had become only the second Senate candidate (after Strom Thurmond in 1954) to win a write-in campaign.
+She emerged victorious after a two-week count of write-in ballots showed that she had overtaken Miller.
 Miller did not concede.
 U.S. Federal District Judge Ralph Beistline granted an injunction to stop the certification of the election due to "serious" legal issues and irregularities Miller raised about the hand count of absentee ballots.
-On December 10, 2010, an Alaskan judge dismissed Miller's case, clearing the way for Murkowski, but on December 13, Miller appealed the Alaska Superior Court decision of the previous week to the Alaska Supreme Court.
+On December 10, 2010, an Alaskan judge dismissed Miller's case, clearing the way for Murkowski's certification, but on December 13, Miller appealed the decision to the Alaska Supreme Court.
 The state Supreme Court rejected Miller's appeal on December 22.
-On December 28, U.S. District Judge Ralph Beistline dismissed Miller's lawsuit.
+On December 28, Beistline dismissed Miller's lawsuit.
 Governor Sean Parnell certified Murkowski as the winner on December 30.

 2016

 After securing the Republican Party nomination by a wide margin, Murkowski was again reelected to the Senate in 2016.
 Joe Miller, this time the Libertarian Party nominee, was again the runner-up.
 The election was unusual in featuring a Libertarian Party nominee who endorsed the Republican presidential nominee, Donald Trump, running against a Republican incumbent who did not.
 The Libertarian vice-presidential nominee, former Governor of Massachusetts Bill Weld, endorsed Murkowski, citing Miller's support for Trump and "devoted social conservative" views as incompatible with libertarianism.